| Home | | Blog | | eBook | About Author | Disclaimer | Privacy Policy | About Us | Contact Us |

 • Consumption of a handful of almonds contains vitamin E, healthy fats and gives the body a good protein boost to ensure long-term energy.

-• Alternatively, fresh fruits such as apple, banana or pear contain natural sugars, fiber and antioxidants that keep the blood sugar level under control and ensure the level of concentration is maintained.
+• Alternatively, fresh fruits such as apple, banana or pear contain natural sugars, fiber and antioxidants that keep the blood sugar level under control and ensure the level of concentration.

-• Snacking at the middle of the day is also conducive to normalizing the metabolism and avoiding acidity, thus snacking is an essential micro-meal in the balanced diet program.
+• Snacking at the middle of the day is also conducive to normalize the metabolism and avoid acidity, thus snacking is an essential micro-meal in the balanced diet program.

 🕛 Lunch (12:30 PM – 1:30 PM)